 Upgrade your Doors

 It’s not just your windows and your siding that play a significant role in your home’s heat retention, your door will also be a contributing factor.
 It’s essential to choose an energy-efficient door next time you decide to replace your entry points.
 Your new door should be designed to cover gaps in the doorway and be constructed from durable materials.

 While your gutters won’t play a direct role in your home’s ability to stay warm, they can cause problems that will eventually impact your heat retention.
 If your gutters are clogged, damaged, or loose, they might begin to place stress on the structure of your home.
+Ice dams are also a major problem for areas with annual snowfall.
 By cleaning or replacing your gutter system, you can prevent leaks, gaps, and a host of other related issues.

 Contact the Experts